 A tribe of blue dragonborn convenes every fall to discuss any threats facing the Conservation or disturbances within Lotan's jungles.
 Representatives of the lizardfolk and grung tribes appear as well to have a say on how their territories are governed.

 That Idea of SovereigntyThe Kiri Clan's relationship to the Lotan Mtns drastically changed in the 1900's of the 3rd Cycle after its first major war with the human Kawa Clan to the north.
 The Kiri Clan had ruled as the undisputed leaders of the Northern Territories for centuries, but the rise of several human tribes to the north and west indicated that the clan would have to modernize and rethink its fighting styles to survive into the 4th Cycle.
-The family leaders of the Kiri Clan began to raise armies numbering in the hundreds of thousands, plunging deep into the Lotan Mtns and Koulan Forests to gather precious metals and resources for future battles.
-The lumber town of Moukazai was founded during this time period, and permanent trading posts were established at Lotan's boundaries to quickly move timber and rare herbs to the Kiri Clan's capital of Younashi.
+The emperors of the Kiri Clan began to raise armies numbering in the hundreds of thousands, plunging deep into the Lotan Mtns and Koulan Forests to gather precious metals and resources for future battles.
+The lumber town of Mokazai was founded during this time period, and permanent trading posts were established at Lotan's boundaries to quickly move timber and magic relics to the Kiri Clan's capital of Younashi.
 Lotan's dragonborn and lizardfolk, having long ago set aside their differences, began to unite and push back against the destruction of their homeland for distant wars.
 Forging an alliance with the grung and mystical creatures that dwelt within Lotan's densest jungles, the blue dragonborn began to push back against elven oppression in a decades-long fight for independence until the region was formally recognized as an independent nation in the 1980's of the 3rd Cycle.
-The Kiri Clan lost thousands of soldiers in Lotan's rainforests, and with another war against the Kawa Clan looming on the horizon the family leadership decided to cut its losses and leave the region to its own devices.
+The Kiri Clan lost thousands of soldiers in Lotan's rainforests, and with another war against the Kawa Clan looming on the horizon the Kiri imperial family decided to cut its losses and leave the region to its own devices.
 The Lotan Conservation was born.

 Demography and Population